Candlelight, and the Caution of Woo Woo

 On Becoming a Frog

-Protecting What Is Kept Inside
+Protecting What I Keep Inside